clarinsi/conllu-diff/README.md

 # conllu-diff

 A tool for statistically comparing two conllu files.
 It offers two equivalent use modes:
-* as a command line program
+* as a command line script
 * as a python package

 ## Installation